RMIT-COSC2780-2973-IDM25/IDM25-DOC/FAQ-TRAIN_NETWORK.md

 ## Could a link exist on a non-defined city?

 No!
 Every city mentioned in a link will have its corresponding city definition.

+## How precise the time needs to be?
+My solution yields  5.416666666666666 rather than 5.416666666666667!

+No problem.
+We will round to three the most three significant digits, so all good with that answer, they are equivalent!